-Since Words Alive began collecting this data at the beginning of 2020, we have seen the percentage of Asian identified volunteers skyrocket up to 35% from 10% in the past 24 months, whereas White identified volunteers dropped to 45% from 60% during that same time period.
-We have also seen increases in Middle Eastern and Hispanic/Latinx identified volunteers, and still have room for growth.
+Since Words Alive began collecting this data at the beginning of 2020, we have seen the percentage of Asian-identified volunteers skyrocket up to 34% from 10% in the past 30 months, whereas White-identified volunteers dropped to 43% from 60% during that same time period.
+We have also seen increases in Middle Eastern- and Hispanic/Latinx-identified volunteers, and still have room for growth.

-- Date Range: 1/1/2020-12/31/21

-- N = 650
+- o N = 805

-- 45% of respondents identify as White
+- 43% of respondents identify as White

-- 35% of respondents identify as Asian
+- o 34% of respondents identify as Asian

-- 10% of respondents identify as Hispanic or Latinx
+- 12% of respondents identify as Hispanic or Latinx

-- o 14 respondents listed 'biracial' or 'multiracial' without additional information and are not reflected in this graph.

-- Growing Edge: Our volunteer demography along racial lines is changing but we still have opportunity to improve our recruitment strategies so that our volunteer base reflects the communities we serve.
+- o 16 respondents listed 'biracial' or 'multiracial' without additional information and are not reflected in this graph. - Growing Edge: Our volunteer demography along racial lines is changing but we still have opportunity to improve our recruitment strategies so that our volunteer base reflects the communities we serve.
 It is important to celebrate the racial diversity in our community and our ability to grow as an organization in this space, even while we continue to invest in recruitment tactics to continue to better align the demography of our volunteers with that of the students and families we serve.
-A concentrated look at outreach to service partners in the Hispanic/Latinx, Black/African American, and Middle Eastern should lead that work.
+A concentrated look at outreach to service partners in Hispanic/Latinx, Black/African American, and Middle Eastern communities should lead that work.
 Additionally, offering recruitment materials, orientations, and training resources in the languages spoken by the families we serve at home could remove access barriers.